 Children with a diagnosis of acute uncomplicated appendicitis will be identified by the clinical team at the time of diagnosis.
-Their eligibility for the study will be re-confirmed by the research nurse at each centre as soon as possible after being informed of the patient and following informed consent.
+Their eligibility for the study will be confirmed by the research team at each centre to ensure the participant was eligible at the time of diagnosis.

-Clinicians can use a combination of diagnostic tools as part of standard practice to confirm the child's diagnosis, including but not limited to a physical exam, medical history, temperature check, ultrasound, CT scan, blood and pregnancy tests.
+Doctors/Surgeons can use a combination of diagnostic tools as part of standard practice to confirm the child's diagnosis, including but not limited to a physical exam, medical history, temperature check, ultrasound, CT scan, blood and pregnancy tests.
 If any of these are used to diagnose the child, it will be recorded retrospectively on the eCRF database once consent and randomisation has been completed.
 The results of the pregnancy and blood tests will be recorded on the database, specifically total white blood count, C-Reactive Protein and Neutrophils.
 The Shera Score 37 will also be recorded as a clinical descriptor i.e. it will not be used for diagnostic purposes.